 How To Fix Errors in Your Credit File

 To make sure that inaccurate or missing information on your credit report is corrected quickly, you should contact both the credit bureau that is showing (or missing) the information and the organization that initially provided that information.

 According to the Fair Credit Reporting Act, both of these organizations have a responsibility to correct any inaccurate and/or incomplete information that is in a consumer’s credit report.

 Contact Your Reporting Agency

 In your letter, be sure to identify each incorrect or incomplete item and explain why.
-Also request that the information is corrected or deleted from your file.
+Also, request that the information is corrected or deleted from your file.

 Hot Tip: It’s helpful to include a copy of your credit report with your dispute letter with the inaccurate information highlighted.
 That makes it easier for the recipient to quickly access the details you are referring to.

 The credit bureaus are typically required to investigate your dispute within 30 days.
-With that in mind, we recommend sending your dispute letter and any accompanying information via certified mail (with return receipt requested).
+With that in mind, we recommend sending your dispute letter and any accompanying information via certified mail (with a return receipt requested).

 This will help you know when the information arrived, but be sure to keep copies of your letter and all enclosures for your personal file too.